MeetKai/functionary/functionary/train/packing/README.md

 ## How To use

 To use Packing in the training we just need to:
-+ Convert original dataset into packed datasets
++ Convert original dataset to packed datasets
 + Use monkey-patched implementation of: ``MistralForCausalLM``, ``LlamaForCausalLM`` or ``MixtralForCausalLM``

 ### Convert to Packed Dataset